compbiocore/idep-docs/docs/index.md

 Local iDEP without data:
 ------------------------

-Download and run the file https://raw.githubusercontent.com/compbiocore/idep-docs/master/run_idep_with_webapp.sh by invoking `bash run_idep_with_webapp.sh` in a terminal window - doing so will automatically pull a Docker image containing the iDEP webapp and data and run it.
+Run the file https://raw.githubusercontent.com/compbiocore/idep-docs/master/run_idep_with_webapp.sh by invoking `bash run_idep_with_webapp.sh` in a terminal window - doing so will automatically pull a Docker image containing the iDEP webapp and data and run it.
 Be sure to leave the terminal window open.

 Installation of the software should only take several minutes.